steven-aj/steven-aj.github.io/src/content/about.md

 ---
 title: About Me
-author: Steven Johnson
+author: Steven A.J.
 date: 11/9/2023
 description: A bit about me, my history and plans for the future
 keywords:
   - about
   - history
   - career
   - steven a.j.
   - steven-aj
   - steven johnson
 ---
 ## History